mmzhang7/Recipes-Project/README.md

 **Model Performance**

-The baseline model performance was:
+The original model performance was:

 - **Train R² = 0.837**
 - **Test R² = 0.126**

 This significant train–test gap indicated **overfitting**, where the model fit the training data well but failed to generalize to unseen examples.

-After incorporating engineered features and polynomial transformations, the final model improved:
+Using **GridSearchCV**, we finetuned the polyomial hyperparameters,

-- **Test R² ≈ 0.264**
+- Best Parameters: {'poly_features__degree': 2, 'poly_features__interaction_only': False}
-- **MAE ≈ 0.7 minutes**
+- **Test R² ≈ 0.274**

-This reflects more than a twofold improvement in generalization (R²) and a reduction in average prediction error.
+This reflects more than a twofold improvement in generalization (R²) and a reduction in average prediction error after hyperparameter finetuning.
 These results support our intuition that features reflecting recipe complexity, structure, and context contribute meaningfully to more accurate cooking time predictions.

 ### Fairness Analysis